Bhathiya29/Image-Motion-Detection-Security-Application-/readme.md

 The algorithm is basically like classifying pixels based on a certain threshold

-The moment the algorithm detects and object and email will be sent with the captured image
+The moment the algorithm detects and object, and an email will be sent with the captured image

+There will be multiple images captured, and the best one will be emailed

+This application also uses Threading.